chadaustin/2016frontend/README.md

 ## Webpack

-Webpack is not my favorite tool.
-The configuration syntax is a bit noncomposable, the watcher is a little slow, and some of the plugins are not always reliable.
+Webpack is not my favorite build tool.
+The configuration syntax is a bit noncomposable, the watcher is a little slow, and the plugins are not always reliable.

-That said, it supports a ton of stuff right out of the box.
+That said, it supports a ton of stuff right out of the box, and webpack-dev-loader is great.

-And, for the record, I've generally preferred ts-loader, but recent bugs in ts-loader have led me to using awesome-typescript-loader.
+And, for the record, I've generally preferred ts-loader, but recent bugs in ts-loader have led me to try awesome-typescript-loader.  awesome-typescript-loader probably has different bugs.

 # Project Setup

+OK!
+Let's give this a go.

+First, git clone the repo and then cd into 2016frontend.

+We need to install both the npm dependencies and the TypeScript bindings.
+Technically, tsd is deprecated but I couldn't get its replacement, typings, to work.
+Pull requests welcome.

 ```
 npm install